Home

 What is the cost of living in Malaysia for international students?

-The cost of living in Malaysia is quite affordable compared to many Western countries.
-It varies depending on the city, but Malaysia is considered student-friendly.
-Kuala Lumpur and other major cities offer budget options for accommodation, food, and transportation.
+The cost of living in Malaysia is considered affordable compared to many Western countries.
+Expenses depend on the city, but major student hubs like Kuala Lumpur offer many budget-friendly options for accommodation, food, and transportation, making it a popular destination for international students.

 How much does it cost to live in Malaysia as a student?